hravani/nlatest/README.md

 # nlatest
 National Library Test

-Sample project to demonstrate use of Spring-Boot, JQuery and Ajax request.
+Sample project to demonstrate use of Spring MVC, JQuery and Ajax request.

 Steps to get started.